jjculber/TXXLog/README.md

 This project is a web application for amateur radio contest logging.

-:bangbang: Status: Non-operational.
-Aiming to be working with limited support for Winter Field Day 2020.
+:bangbang: Status: Minimum Viable Product.
+Has basic logging abilities specific to Winter Field Day.
+Aiming for more generic contest/qso support by Field Day in June 2020.

 The goals:
 * modern web technology to allow flexibility of client devices with any OS